Chris Barnes (musician)

 Chris Barnes (born December 29, 1967) is an American death metal vocalist, lyricist and producer who currently serves as the frontman of Six Feet Under.
 Artistically, he is noted for his low guttural vocals and explicitly violent lyrics.

 Barnes was the co-founder and original lead vocalist and lyricist of Cannibal Corpse, staying with the band from 1988 to 1995 and recording four studio albums, including Tomb of the Mutilated (1992).
 He later founded the Florida death metal band Six Feet Under, for whom he also provides lead vocals and songwriting.
 In addition, he has also appeared on Torture Killer's second album Swarm!
 Barnes designed the original Cannibal Corpse logo, the Six Feet Under logo and the artwork for the band's 1997 album Warpath.

+Barnes is considered to be among the most influential extreme metal vocalists of all time.
+His vocal style on early Cannibal Corpse releases is frequently emulated by practitioners of the slam and brutal death metal subgenres.

 Early life and education

+Barnes began smoking marijuana at an early age.
+His father grew and sold the drug, and he recalled feeling like his "world opened up" upon smoking it for the first time, smoking roach clips lifted from his father's ash trays.
+He recalled feeling lucky growing up in a progressive household where his dad grew and sold cannabis, and he said "I remember the original Acapulco Gold strains, and Panama Red, the real Red, that were eradicated."

 Barnes first met bandmate Paul Mazurkiewicz when the former moved to the neighborhood with his mother.
 According to Barnes, the two were not friends at first.
-Barnes recalled being struck in the groin by Mazurkeiwicz while playing street football during an altercation between the two.
+Barnes recalled being struck in the groin by Mazurkeiwicz during an altercation between the two while playing street football.
 The two began smoking marijuana and listening to heavy metal together soon thereafter.

 Barnes graduated high school in 1986.
+He found employment at a warehouse after entering the workforce.
+A friend of his during this time had drug problems, and he claims to have spent time in underprivileged neighborhoods to see how people lived there.
+According to Barnes in the book Precious Metal: "I put myself in weird situations just to get something out of it."